 Danish involvement in Faroe Islands economic policy-making following the 1991 collapse of the fishing industry has increased Danish-Faroese tension and led to renewed calls for independence.

-The application of the Framework Convention to the Faroe Islands remains unresolved.
-The Danish government has approached the Faroese Home Rule government in order to obtain its views on whether or not the Framework Convention should be applied in the Faeroe Islands.
-In written replies, the Home Rule government has indicated that it should not.
-In the absence of representations to the contrary from persons belonging to putative minority groups in the Faroe Islands (for instance, ethnic Danes), the Advisory Committee believes there is no reason to apply the Framework Convention.
+The application of the European Framework Convention for the Protection of National Minorities to the Faroe Islands remains unresolved.
+The Danish government has approached the Faroese home government in order to obtain its views on whether or not the Framework Convention should be applied in the Faroe Islands.
+In written replies, the home government has indicated that it should not.
+In the absence of representations to the contrary from persons belonging to possible minority groups in the Faroe Islands (for instance, ethnic Danes), the Advisory Committee believes there is no reason to apply the Framework Convention.

-There also remains an issue concerning the application of the Framework Convention to Greenlanders and Faeroese living in mainland Denmark.
-It can be noted from the State Report, that the Faroese authorities have requested the Danish authorities to contact ‘Faroese associations in Denmark with a view to clarifying the extent to which the Council of Europe's Framework Convention on Minorities applies to the national Faroese minority in Denmark'.
-The Danish government has not done this.
+There also remains an issue concerning the application of the Framework Convention to Greenlanders and Faroese living in mainland Denmark.
+Faroese authorities have requested the Danish authorities to contact ‘Faroese associations in Denmark with a view to clarifying the extent to which the Council of Europe’s Framework Convention on Minorities applies to the national Faroese minority in Denmark’.
+Yet the Danish government has not done this.
 Similarly no discussions have been held with Danes in the Faroe Islands.
+The Faroe Islands does not currently have comprehensive legislation to protect against discrimination.

 Minorities and indigenous peoples in